 Buddhism is often described as a religion and a collection of various philosophies, based initially on the teachings of Siddhartha Gautama, known as Gautama Buddha.
 To many, however, Buddhism is not a religion, nor a philosophy or a set of doctrines, but rather teachings to guide one to directly experiencing ...more

 Business education is the enterprise of education directed at the study and research of the field of business.
 It includes secondary education and higher education or university education, with the greatest activity in the latter.
-It is often or almost always oriented toward preparing students for the ...more
+It is often or almost always oriented toward preparing students ...more

 Canadian Studies is a Collegiate study of Canadian culture, Canadian languages, literature, Quebec, agriculture, history, and their government and politics.
-Most universities recommend that students take a double major (i.e. Political Science, International Relations) and French, if not included in the ...more
+Most universities recommend that students take a double major (i.e. Political Science, International Relations) and French, if not included in ...more

 Caribbean Studies is a Collegiate study of Caribbean culture, Caribbean languages, literature, agriculture, history, and their government and politics.
 Most universities recommend that students take a double major (i.e. Political Science, International Relations), if not included in the course.
 Some ...more